389ds/389ds.github.io/docs/389ds/howto/howto-systemd.md

     systemctl enable dirsrv.target # start all instances at boot time
     systemctl enable dirsrv@instname.service # start only instance instname at boot time

+### Note on status of instances.

+systemctl status returns the status of the server(s).
+If the options are a list of instance name of the servers or PIDs, the status is accurate.
+While if the option is dirsrv.target, it may not be.
+We recommend to use the instance names or PIDs to get the servers status.

+On tye systemd-219 or newer, systemctl option takes a wildcard *.
+Using the wildcard, the command line

+    systemctl status dirsrv@*

+works in the same way as

+    systemctl status dirsrv@instance1 dirsrv@instance2 ...

+does without specifying each server instance name.
+See also https://bugzilla.redhat.com/show_bug.cgi?id=1202178.

 ### How do I do the run level configuration?

 ### Where did chkconfig go?